• Skip to primary navigation

 Northern Homestead logo

-FlyLady System for Homesteading
+Implement the FlyLady System to Support Homesteading

-My house may be a mess, but you should see my garden
+"My house may be a mess, but you should see my garden" - can you relate?
+Implement the FlyLady System to Support Homesteading.

-Winter is a great time to start with the FlyLady system, so when the busy spring planting comes around you can ditch that old sign because your house will be in order.
+Winter is a great time to start with the FlyLady system, so when the busy spring planting comes around, you can ditch that old sign because your house will be in order.

-Daily routines
+The importance of Daily routines

-Add another 20 minutes each day to preserve the harvest, you will be surprised how much food can be preserved.
+Add another 20 minutes each day to preserve the harvest, and you will be surprised how much food can be preserved.

-Daily Focus
+Have a Daily Focus

 Monday โ€“ Weekly Home Blessing